alexis-menendez/Module-13-DevMatch/README.md

 ---

 ## Usage
-1. Launch the app through localhost http://localhost:3000 or at follow this link for the live deployment https://devmatch.onrender.com/.
+1. Launch the app through [localhost](http://localhost:3000) or at follow this link for the [live deployment](https://devmatch-u4a6.onrender.com).
 2. Navigate to Search to begin browsing developers.
 3. Use the + button to save a developer and the − button to skip.
 4. Go to the Saved tab to view your shortlist.